 A few days ago, my husband and I made a batch of fresh tahini sauce.
 For those of you who aren’t familiar with tahini, it’s a dense paste made from crushed sesame seeds.
 Tahini sauce is a mixture of tahini paste, lemon juice, garlic, and water.
 This traditional Middle Eastern sauce is served in Israel and in Arab countries throughout the Middle East.
-The sauce is used as a condiment to accompany Sephardic Jewish dishes like hummus, falafel, and babaganoush.
-It can also be served alongside a kosher meat meal; it’s a pareve alternative to cream sauce.
+The sauce is used as a condiment to accompany dishes like hummus, falafel, and babaganoush.
+It can also be served alongside a kosher meat meal as a dairy-free alternative to cream sauce.

 Middle Eastern stores sell pre-mixed tahini sauce, but my husband swears by making it from scratch.
 I do notice a big difference between store-bought tahini sauce and homemade– the flavor of homemade is fresher, creamier, and more delicate.
 He walked me through the process, step by step, just like his mother used to make it when he was a child in Ramat Gan, Israel.

 While I would love to give you the definitive tahini sauce recipe, making it properly is a bit of an art form.
 It’s best learned in the kitchen beside somebody who’s been making it their whole life.
 I have included the basic process and ingredient measurements here, but bear in mind that each batch of tahini sauce is different.
 Ingredients must be added slowly, and the cook should keep a close eye on consistency and flavor throughout the process.

 Once prepared, this recipe can be stored in the refrigerator up to 2 weeks in an airtight container.
 This sauce is gluten free, vegan, healthy and tasty.
 Enjoy!